YTFetcher CLI

 Basic Export with Custom Metadata

-ytfetcher from_channel -c TheOffice -m 20 -f json --no-timing --metadata title description
+ytfetcher channel TheOffice -m 20 -f json --no-timing --metadata title description

 This command: